 Science Daily reports that the relapse rate within the first year after discharge from treatment ranges from 37% – 56%.
 Additionally, the website emphasizes, services in aftercare treatment improve those ratings.

 Healing Takes Time

 Healing an illness takes time.
-That’s why Aurora Recovery Center has created a spectrum of care available for members and their families.
+That’s why Aurora Recovery Centre has created a spectrum of care available for members and their families.
 Our highly customized treatment plans follow the progress of each individual case, adjusting their treatment trajectory as they go.
 Cognitive impairment, physical weakness, and a general lack of ability can inhibit someone from getting everything they need out of treatment.
 Going through a step-down process is essential for granting them time and exposure to therapeutic treatment methods necessary.

 Many who enter treatment have lost their jobs, family members, and housing.
 Rehab is their last choice.
 Without a strong support network or anything to go home to, individuals graduating from treatment are in need of creating an entirely new life for themselves.
 Instead of going home to the flophouse, they need to create a new home and way of living.
 Continuing care is essential for this development.